VHSgunzo/proxy2tun/README.md

 * Automatic installation of dependencies and DNSCrypt-Proxy
 * Support PROXY with password and passwordless
 * Wi-Fi access point settings
-* Сhange mac address wifi access points
+* Сhange mac address Wi-Fi access points
 * PROXY for the whole system
 * Creates a namespace for PROXY
 * PROXY for the whole system and namespace